hyperspy/hyperspy/doc/user_guide/io.rst

 The hyperspy HDF5 format supports chunking the data into smaller pieces to make it possible to load only part of a dataset at a time.
-By default, the data is saved in chunks that are optimised to contain at least one full signal shape for lazy signal, while for lazy signal, the chunking of the dask is used.
+By default, the data is saved in chunks that are optimised to contain at least one full signal shape for non-lazy signal, while for lazy signal, the chunking of the dask is used.
 It is possible to customise the chunk shape using the ``chunks`` keyword.
 For example, to save the data with ``(20, 20, 256)`` chunks instead of the default ``(7, 7, 2048)`` chunks
 for this signal: